ChrisTryfonas/Handwritten_Digits_SVM/README.md

 ![](images/img001.PNG)

-The accuracy of the algorithm was around 99.4% with default Regularity C=1 and gamma = scale.
-If Regularity is above 5 the score drops slightly to 99.72%, while if gamma is set to auto it drops to 54%.
+The accuracy of the algorithm was around 99.7% with Regularity set to 5 and all other parameters set to default as described in documentation.
+If Regularity is set also to default I noticed that the score drops slightly to 99.4%.
+Also worths to mention that if gamma is set to auto then accuracy drops to 54%.

 ![](images/img002.PNG)